BBQ Meatball Sweet Potato Tots

 • Preheat your oven to 375°F and coat a mini muffin tin (with 24 cups) really well with nonstick cooking spray.

-• Shred your sweet potatoes using a box grater or food processor with shredding blade attachment.
+• Wash, dry, and peel 1 pound sweet potatoes.
+Shred the sweet potatoes using a box grater or food processor with a shredding blade attachment.

 • In two to four portions, using a kitchen towel, squeeze all excess liquid out of the sweet potatoes.
 Take your time and really squeeze out as much as you can to ensure the cups hold together.

-• In a bowl, combine the squeezed sweet potatoes, cheddar cheese, egg whites, and salt.
+• In a bowl, combine the squeezed sweet potatoes, 1 cup shredded cheddar cheese, 2 large egg whites, 1/4 teaspoon salt.
+Mix thoroughly with a fork,

-• Remove from the oven and press one meatball down firmly into each cup.
-Brush each meatball with barbecue sauce.
+• Remove from the oven and press 24 frozen meatballs down firmly, one into each cup.
+Brush 1/4 cup of your favorite barbecue sauce over the meatballs.

 • Return to the oven and bake for 25-30 minutes, until the cups are browned and crispy on the bottom.